openbsd/src/gnu/llvm/llvm/docs/TableGen/ProgRef.rst

 global name, it is treated as a verbatim string of characters.
 The left-hand-side operand is treated normally.

+Values can have a trailing paste operator, in which case the left-hand-side operand is concatenated to an empty string.

 `Appendix B: Paste Operator Examples`_ presents examples of the behavior of the paste operator.